Nonparametric and Regularized Dynamical Wasserstein Barycenters for Sequential Observations: Non-Parametric and Regularized Dynamical Wasserstein Barycenters

-The two regularizers just discussed are designed to work in tandem to mitigate the effect of the mismatch between the model's Wasserstein barycenter quantile function and the quantile function corresponding to the sample window, a mismatch discussed in Sec.~\ref{sec:Windowing} rooted in the finite length of the sample window and the dynamics of the system.
-Here, $R_x$ ensures that the the latent state evolves gradually over the simplex while $R_q$ ensures that the pure state quantile functions do not diverge in the ways predicted by the inverse-scaling analysis in Sec.~\ref{sec:Uniqueness}.
-Through our simulations in Sec.~\ref{sec:SimulatedExperiments}, we demonstrate how by appropriately balancing the regularization weights we can stabilize the estimates of the parameters of systems that can be described as gradually evolving among the system's pure states.
+The two regularizers just discussed are designed to work in tandem.
+Here, $R_x$ ensures that the latent state evolves gradually over the simplex while $R_q$ ensures that the pure state quantile functions do not diverge in the ways predicted by the inverse-scaling analysis in Sec.~\ref{sec:Uniqueness}.
+Through our simulations in Sec.~\ref{sec:SimulatedExperiments}, we demonstrate how by appropriately balancing the regularization weights one can reliably estimate the DWM model parameters.